wajahattt-dot/PIAIC_CARD_Assignment/README.md

 ### 1. Run the Python Code on Google Colab
 Open Google Colab.
-Upload the piaic_card_generator.ipynb file into your Colab notebook.
+Upload the PIAIC-CARD.ipynb file into your Colab notebook.
 Run all cells to generate your PIAIC card.

 ### 2. Edit Personal Details